Halvani/Constituent-Treelib/README.md

     howpublished = {\url{https://github.com/Halvani/constituent_treelib}}
 }
 ```
+Please also give credit to the authors of benepar and <a href="https://github.com/nikitakit/self-attentive-parser#citation">cite their work</a>.

 [^1]: Note, if you are not familiar with the bracket labels of constituent trees,
 have a look at the following <a href="https://gist.github.com/nlothian/9240750">Gist</a>